Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzureRmADAppCredential.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

+### Microsoft.Azure.Graph.RBAC.Version1_6.ActiveDirectory.PSADApplication

+This cmdlet accepts a PSADApplication object from the pipeline.
+You can pipe the output of Get-AzureRmADApplication to this cmdlet to create new credentials for the provided application.

 ## OUTPUTS